Acumen-Desktop/vtest/.notes/instructions.md

-# VTest Project Instructions and Standards
+# FAP-Core Project Instructions and Standards

 ## Project Overview
-VTest is an Electron application built with SvelteKit and TypeScript.
-The project serves as a testing/demo environment for codec-xyz functionality.
+FAP-Core is an Electron v33 desktop application built with Svelte v5, SvelteKit v2, Electron Forge v7, Shadcn-Svelte, Vite v5 and TypeScript v5.
+The project serves as a core foundation for Freedom Application Platform.

 ## Project Structure
 ```